Updated 24/03/15 in the light of Angelina Jolie Pitt’s announcement she has decided to have her ovaries removed as well – see below.

 The precise figure for an individual woman will vary according to several things, such as a her age, the number of affected family members, and the exact nature of the fault in the gene.

 In Ms Jolie’s case, she was told she had an 87 per cent chance of breast cancer.
+The double mastectomy surgery that she decided to have has reduced her breast cancer risk to around 5 per cent – less than the risk of an average woman in the general population.

 We’ve got extensive information about breast cancer genes on our website.